abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - To Generation of Post Implementation Netlis add `--gen_post_synthesis_netlist on` on `Desktop/Day4_counter/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/generate_testbench.openfpga` and run the `make runOpenFPGA` again then it will generate a `counter_post_synthesis.v` file in Dumping Location.
 #### Changes made in generate_testbench.openfpga
 ![Screenshot (2148)](https://user-images.githubusercontent.com/120498080/208416641-009fd10d-2f02-4629-8e19-e21dba169279.png)
-- Now after creation of this `counter_post_synthesis.v` file use `primitives.v` and `counter_tb.v` file and check the outputs in and FPGA simulator like vivado (while project creation we can choose any board we want because we are using OpenFPGA)
+- Now after the creation of this `counter_post_synthesis.v` file use `primitives.v` and `counter_tb.v` files and check the outputs in an FPGA simulator like vivado (while project creation we can choose any board we want because we are using OpenFPGA)
 #### Behavioural Simulation
 ![Screenshot (2130)](https://user-images.githubusercontent.com/120498080/208416788-93e7bc8f-7cef-4c4d-863f-a8607bfb43e0.png)
 ### Power Analysis using SOFA
-- To perform the Power Anlysis using SOFA we need to make some changes in `task_simulation.conf` file, `generate_testbench.openfpga` file and 'vpr_arch.xml` file ( changed vpr_arch.xml is alraedy available in gihub repo)
+- To perform the Power analysis using SOFA we need to make some changes in the `task_simulation.conf` file, the `generate_testbench.openfpga` file, and the 'vpr_arch.xml` file ( changed vpr_arch.xml is already available in GitHub repo)
 #### Changes in task_simulation.conf file
 ![Screenshot (2132)](https://user-images.githubusercontent.com/120498080/208365493-0fc4f058-0f3b-451b-8701-82aef2c5821c.png)
 #### Changes in task_simulation.conf file
-- Add `--power --activity_file /home/is22mtech14002/Desktop/DAY3_COUNTER/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/latest/vpr_arch/counter/MIN_ROUTE_CHAN_WIDTH/counter_ace_out.act  --tech_properties /home/kunalg123/Desktop/vtr-verilog-to-routing/vtr_flow/tech/PTM_45nm/45nm.xml` where .act will is generated from prevour run of Open FPGA and 45nm.xml file is already available when we download VTR.
+- Add `--power --activity_file /home/is22mtech14002/Desktop/DAY3_COUNTER/SOFA/FPGA1212_QLSOFA_HD_PNR/FPGA1212_QLSOFA_HD_task/latest/vpr_arch/counter/MIN_ROUTE_CHAN_WIDTH/counter_ace_out.act  --tech_properties /home/kunalg123/Desktop/vtr-verilog-to-routing/vtr_flow/tech/PTM_45nm/45nm.xml` where .act will is generated from the previous run of Open FPGA and 45nm.xml file is already available when we download VTR.
 ![Screenshot (2135)](https://user-images.githubusercontent.com/120498080/208366229-40f5e6fc-665b-4f84-9f64-818893cd8410.png)
-- Then again run 'make runOpenFPGA' which will create `counter.power file` in dum File location which will contain information about power breakdown of the circuit.
+- Then again run 'make runOpenFPGA' which will create a `counter.power file` in the dump File location which will contain information about the power breakdown of the circuit.
-- But in our design we where getting errors in generation of the outputs.
+- But in our design, we were getting errors in the generation of the outputs.
 #### Generated error message in `openfpgashell.log`
 ![Screenshot (2163)](https://user-images.githubusercontent.com/120498080/208490994-30a72b2d-6d2f-4ddb-9378-caa58eaba133.png)